-We next searched for the potential enteric fungal shifts in CRC patients as compared to healthy individuals.
+We searched for the potential enteric fungal shifts in CRC patients as compared to healthy individuals.
 After filtering low abundant (< 0.1%) fungi from the 592 aligned species, 296 species were obtained for further analysis (figure 3a and supplementary table 2, 3).
 Using the Wilcoxon rank-sum test to compare data from all the cohorts together, 74 differentially abundant fungi were identified, which was named as the main set (FDR < 0.1).
 Among the 74 identified species, we further shortlisted 33 species that demonstrated significant alterations (FDR < 0.01) as the core set (figure 3a and supplementary table 4).
-We then evaluated if these 74 fungi (main set) were consistently altered across all the eight cohorts using SSTF and Wilcoxon rank-sum test (see Methods).
-We observed that the enrichment and depletion status of the 74 species were consistent in most of the cohorts except the 2019_ThomasAM and 2019_Yachida cohorts.
+We evaluated if these 74 fungi (main set) were consistently altered across all the eight cohorts using SSTF and Wilcoxon rank-sum test.
+The enrichment and depletion status of the 74 species were consistent in six cohorts except the 2019_ThomasAM and 2019_Yachida cohorts.
 Interestingly, most of the 74 species in the 2019_ThomasAM cohorts either showed significant enrichment in CRC patients or no significant difference between CRC versus healthy individuals.
 Very few showed depletion in CRC patients.
 Whereas in the 2019_Yachida group, most of the identified 74 fungi showed weak variance in CRC patients versus healthy individuals, unlike other cohorts.
 We also discovered that 3 of the 74 species showed consistent changes across all the cohorts with Aspergillus rambellii and Erysiphe pulchra being enriched while Trichophyton mentagrophytes being depleted in CRC (figure 3b and supplementary table 6).
 We further identified 15 species that were consistently altered in 7 out of the eight cohorts.
-Ten of them were enriched in CRC patients, while the remaining five were depleted (see supplementary table 6).
+Ten of them were enriched in CRC patients, while the remaining five were depleted (supplementary table 6).
+For the 33 species in the core set, 10 were enriched, and the remaining 23 were depleted in CRC patients (figure 3c).
+The alterations of these 33 species in CRC patients versus healthy individuals were relatively consistent in most cohorts except 2019_ThomasAM and 2019_Yachida cohots.
+Among them, Aspergillus rambellii showed the most remarkable difference between the CRC patients and the healthy control groups (-log10FDR = 17.29).
 Notably, only Aspergillus rambellii showed a significant difference (p-value < 0.05) in all the cohorts, except the 2019_ThomasAM cohort (figure 3d and supplementary table 7).

-For the 33 species in the core set, ten were enriched in CRC patients, and the remaining 23 were depleted (figure 3c).
-Notably, we identified that Aspergillus rambellii showed the most remarkable difference between the CRC patients and the healthy control groups (-log10FDR = 17.29).
-We observed that alterations of these 33 species in CRC patients versus healthy individuals were relatively consistent in most cohorts except 2019_ThomasAM and 2019_Yachida cohots.
-Moreover, most of the species showed consistent alterations in at least three cohorts.

-In the meantime, we also compared the fungal community between CRC and adenoma patients (supplementary table 5 and supplementary figure 2).
-Seven of the identified species differed significantly (FDR < 0.01) in both CRC patients versus adenoma patients and CRC patients versus healthy individuals.
+We also compared the fungal community between CRC and adenoma patients (supplementary table 5 and supplementary figure 2).
+Seven fungi species differed significantly (FDR < 0.01) in both CRC patients versus adenoma patients and CRC patients versus healthy individuals.
 These species include Aspergillus rambellii, Moniliophthora perniciosa, Erysiphe pulchra, Sphaerulina musiva, Phytophthora capsici, Aspergillus kawachii, and Cordyceps sp.
 RAO-2017 .
 These species belong to the Ascomycota phylum except Moniliophthora perniciosa and Phytophthora capsici (supplementary table 12).

-In summary, we identified 74 differentially abundant fungi between CRC patients and healthy individuals, of which 33 significant species were further selected as core-set for the downstream analysis.
-Despite cohort heterogeneity, we could still identify fungal features that were consistently altered in most of the cohorts.
+Collectively, we identified universal differentially abundant fungi in CRC patients compared to healthy individuals.

-A. rambellii is the most significant fungus associated with CRC
+A. rambellii is the most significant enriched fungus in CRC